TwitchViejoSarmi/P2-Interactive-Sound/Readme.md

 **Code:** English, object‑oriented Python.
 **Audio:** OpenAL (3D positional effects for each line).

+## Justification

+**Why Python?**
+Python was chosen for its simplicity, readability, and ease of use, making it ideal for rapid prototyping and educational projects.
+Its extensive ecosystem of libraries allows for quick integration of audio and data handling features without complex setup.

+**Audio Engine:**
+The custom `audio_engine` module leverages OpenAL to provide 3D positional audio, enhancing immersion in a text-based environment.
+OpenAL is cross-platform and well-suited for spatial sound, and Python bindings make it accessible for students and hobbyists.

+**Narrative Structure:**
+The story is organized using object-oriented principles.
+Each line of narrative is represented as a `Line` dataclass, storing text, sound effect, position, and playback parameters.
+Story progression and decisions are managed with lists and dictionaries, allowing for flexible branching and easy expansion.
+This approach keeps the code clean, modular, and maintainable, supporting both linear and interactive storytelling.

 ## What this is

 A tiny, Zork-like _visual novel by text_ about fictional gambling.
 The player advances **line by line** and makes a couple of choices leading to **two distinct endings**.
 There is **no save system**.